-As a result of this approach, one (1) FOI application was received during the period.
-This compares favourably to the 1998/99 period, during which Council only received one formal FOI application, the 1999/00 and 2000/01 periods, during which no applications were received, the 2001/02 period where only one application was received, the 2002/03 period were no applications were received, the 2003/04 period where one application was received, the 2004/05 period where three applications were received, the 2005/06 period were no applications were received, the 2006/07 period where one application was received, the 2007/08 period where two applications were received and the 2008/09 period where three applications were received..
+As a result of this approach, three (3) formal access applications were received during the period.
+This compares favourably to the 1998/99 period, during which Council only received one formal FOI application, the 1999/00 and 2000/01 periods, during which no applications were received, the 2001/02 period where only one application was received, the 2002/03 period were no applications were received, the 2003/04 period where one application was received, the 2004/05 period where three applications were received, the 2005/06 period were no applications were received, the 2006/07 period where one application was received, the 2007/08 period where two applications were received and the 2008/09 period where three applications were received, the 2009/10 period when one was received and the 2010/11 period when four were received.